SamSamskies/madlibber/README.md

 EXAMPLE OUTPUT:
 ```
 At Indiegogo you'll <verb> a welcoming , supportive community that
 embraces collaboration , fearlessness and <noun> .
-We are a a
+We are a
 <adverb> growing organization and our platform is used by people
 all over the <noun> to <verb> <noun> for their <adjective> ,
 <adjective> , or entrepreneurial ideas .
 Our <plural_noun> are